Non-Toxic Cleaning 101: Ditching Harsh Chemicals Step-by-Step

 Pantry Staples for Homemade Cleaning Products

-If you always have these items on hand, you can clean your house.
+If you always have these items on hand, you can clean your house on a moments notice!

-I researched a lot of recipes, but used variations from the book, Simply Living Well in combination with tips from YouTuber Rachel Talbott.
+I researched a lot of recipes.
+Some of my favorites are variations from the book, Simply Living Well in combination with tips from YouTuber Rachel Talbott.

 A Note on Essential Oils